New Mexico voter registration guide

 New Mexico voter registration deadlines

-- By-mail: Postmarked 28 days before Election Day
+- Register to vote (by mail): Postmarked 28 days before Election Day

 New Mexico voter registration rules

 - be a citizen of the United States

 - be a resident of the State of New Mexico

 - be 18 years old by Election Day